IvoNet/docker-web-vnc/README.md

 # ivonet/web-vnc docker base image

+This is the one I should be using as a base for all my desktop applications.
+Or the x11novnc image if I want to use a web interface.

 A docker **base** image for running X11 desktop (graphical) applications as a website or remote desktop.
 Technology used here is:
 - Ubuntu 22.04